 The wing attachment should work well for anyone who struggles to do a pull-up.
 By gliding on the board, you should still get the range of motion with less weight.

-Does the Total Gym really work?
+Does the Total Gym Really Work?

-How many days a week should you use the Total Gym?
 Is Total Gym XLS Worth Buying?

 Yes, the Total Gym XLS is a good investment if you want to set up a home gym.